Develop a Collection

 7. Finally, imagine your collection ten years from now.
 Imagine publishing a book on your collection--what would its theme be?
 Imagine a formal exhibition of your collection --how might items be grouped?
 Imagine a film documentary based on your collection -- what might it look like?
 Such brainstorming can help you visualize the type of collection you would enjoy developing, a collection that will open the door to new friends, new discoveries and new adventures.

-Always Buying Old / Antique American Indian Items : Navajo Rugs and Navajo Blankets, Indian Baskets, etc.
+Always Buying Old / Antique American Indian Items : Navajo Rugs and Navajo Blankets, Indian Baskets and other Native American Indian items!

 (Please note that all items are subject to availability and that prices are subject to change without notice.
-Photos and information may be re-used with written permission only.
-Websites are free to link to this page or any pages on our site but may not copy and publish any photos or information on their sites without written authorization from Len Wood's Indian Territory.
+Photos and information may be re-used with email or written permission only.
+(Email: info@indianterritory.com) Websites are free to link to this page or any pages on our site but may not copy and publish any photos or information on their sites without email or written authorization from Len Wood's Indian Territory.
 Thank you.)